lwdovico/price-predictor/README.rst

    21021.205

 - return_info = True it will return the warnings and the final print, if False will only return 21021.205
-- input_sequence = None it will use the data downloaded, instead if an array or list is specified at least as long as the time_stamps required by the model, the prediction will be based upon that price sequence
+- input_sequence = None it will use the data downloaded, instead if an array or list is specified at least as long as the time_stamps specified within the model, the prediction will be based upon the last possible price sequence with exact length of "time_stamps"

 Besideds the original parameters it is also possible to access the following relevant attributes of the class in the subsequent way: